AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/README.md

       answer, breaks execution (doesn't proceed
       finding the shortest path between A and other nodes).
-      **OPTIONAL**: We can save state where to carry on execution next time this adds more space overhead.
       5) If the execution is completed and wasn't broken (because B isn't connected to A).
 Marks that the execution for node A is completed (handled in completedExecution HashSet).
-Such that if the state didn't contain an entry for the query while having the execution for A finished, we would know that A & B aren't connected.
+Such that if the state didn't contain an entry for the query while having the execution for A finished, this implies that A & B aren't connected.
       6) If the graph is modified (either by adding or removing edges), the state is cleared along with the completedExecution set except in the